MidnightBSD/midnightbsd-vulns/README.md

 Advisories live in the [vulns](vulns/) directory and use a YAML encoding of the [OSV format](https://ossf.github.io/osv-schema/).

+This repository is for MidnightBSD base system and mport package manager security vulnerabilities only.

+This is unrelated to the MidnightBSD Security Advisory webapp which displays CVEs and is integrated with the mport package manager and advisory.pl perl scripts for checking packages installed outside of the base system.

 ## Contributing advisories

 ### Making a pull request